Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Key Lessons

-1. Ruthless root removal.
-Four healthy roots beat 15 partially rotted ones.
-2. The two-week wait.
-Not watering immediately after repotting was crucial — it gave roots time to heal and prevented re-rot.
-3. Downsizing the pot.
-Smaller pot = soil dries faster = less rot risk.
-4. Terracotta material.
-Breathable sides accelerate drying.
-Even a snake plant with 70% root loss can recover if you remove the rot completely, provide excellent drainage, and resist the urge to overcare.
+Four healthy roots beat fifteen partially rotted ones, so cut ruthlessly.
+The two-week wait after repotting let the roots heal and prevented re-rot.
+Downsizing the pot sped up drying, and terracotta’s breathable sides helped too.
+Even a snake plant with 70% root loss can recover if you remove all the rot, provide excellent drainage, and resist the urge to overcare.

 Soil and Potting: Creating the Right Foundation